nuejs/nue/packages/www3/docs/global-design-system-guide.md

   layers: [base, layout, components]
 ```

 Each file uses `@layer` to specify which layer it belongs to.
 This gives you predictable control over which styles take precedence without depending on file load order.
 Sites can define their own layer structure that builds on top of the base layers.
-Use CSS layers to control styling precedence.
-Nue doesn't guarantee stylesheet load order.

 ## The @shared/lib directory